Women's education in the United States: 20th century

-1934: Ruth Winifred Howard became the second African-American woman in the United States to receive a Ph.D. in psychology, which she earned from the University of Minnesota.

 1935: Jesse Jarue Mark became the first African American woman to earn a Ph.D. in botany, which she earned at Iowa State University.

 1936: Flemmie Kittrell became the first African American woman to earn a Ph.D. in nutrition, which she earned at Cornell University.

 1937: Anna Johnson Julian became the first African-American woman to receive a Ph.D. in sociology from the University of Pennsylvania.

+1937: Edith Renfrow Smith became the first African-American woman to graduate from Grinnell College, in Grinnell, Iowa.

 1940: Roger Arliner Young became the first African-American woman to earn a Ph.D. in zoology, which she earned from the University of Pennsylvania.

-Marion Thompson Wright became the first African-American woman in the United States to earn a Ph.D. in History, which she earned at Columbia University.
+1940: Marion Thompson Wright became the first African-American woman in the United States to earn a Ph.D. in History, which she earned at Columbia University.

+1940: Eliza Atkins Gleason became the first African American to earn a doctorate in library science.

-1941: Ruth Lloyd became the first African-American woman to earn a Ph.D. in anatomy, which she earned from Western Reserve University.
+1941: Ruth Smith Lloyd became the first African-American woman to earn a Ph.D. in anatomy, which she earned from Western Reserve University.

 1941: Merze Tate became the first African American woman to earn a Ph.D. in government and international relations from Harvard University.

-1942: Margurite Thomas became the first African American woman to earn a Ph.D. in geology, which she earned from Catholic University.
+1942: Marguerite Williams became the first African-American woman to earn a Ph.D. in geology, which she earned from Catholic University.

 1943: Euphemia Haynes became the first African-American woman to earn a Ph.D. in Mathematics, which she earned from Catholic University.

 1945: Harvard Medical School admitted women for the first time.